LazerLambda/MetricsComparison/README.md

 # Comparison of evaluation measures for generated text based on pre-trained language models

+Experimental framework for the thesis "Comparison of evaluation measures for generated text based on pre-trained language models".

 ## Mark-Evaluate
  - The implemented version of Mark-Evaluate is available at src/ME/